Then & Now

 Now let’s take a look at options for setting up your off-location automated back-ups.

-Dropbox is a simple, user friendly cloud storage service.
+Dropbox is a simple, user-friendly cloud storage service.
 It allows you to access your files from nearly anywhere.
 Install on virtually any computer or mobile device.
 Plus, dozens of other apps support integration with Dropbox too.

 This is a great service to have while working on your “working” files.
 Any files stored in Dropbox are also auto stored on your computer too.

-However, when you’re done with your working files and ready to archive (move to an external drive, CD or other USB device) then, you’ll have to remove them from Dropbox too.
+However, when you’re done with your working files and ready to archive (move to an external drive, CD or another USB device) then, you’ll have to remove them from Dropbox too.
 Otherwise, they’ll continually re-download to your main computer (when their app is turned on and have auto sync setup).
 In that case, you’ll need another Cloud service for archival purposes.

-Personally I use Dropbox mainly for file sharing with colleagues, clients and for my virtual assistants.
+Personally, I use Dropbox mainly for file sharing with colleagues, clients and for my virtual assistants.
 For archival purposes, I use Amazon Cloud ( although, it may change in the near future).

-When Amazon first came out with it’s CloudDrive service, it was not very user friendly.
+When Amazon first came out with its CloudDrive service, it was not very user-friendly.
 It’s come a long way since I first started using it about 2 years ago.
 However, it’s app still has a lot of bugs.
 So why do I use it?
 Unlimited storage for only $59 (U.S.) per year (I think this changed recently and the reason I may be switching to something else).

 In order to make it workable, I use it in conjunction with another (free) service called Odrive.
 The Odrive app allows auto syncing of your files and much more.
 They have both a free and paid service for more features.

 Personally, the free service is all I need.
-If you’d like to be able to remove the files off your main drive, but still keep them on Amazons CloudDrive, then you’ll want to take a look at their premium features.
+If you’d like to be able to remove the files from your main drive, but still keep them on Amazons CloudDrive, then you’ll want to take a look at their premium features.

 When Backblaze first came out, I was one of their early customers.
 At the time, the app was buggy and the overall process was slow.
 I didn’t have the time, or patience, to wait for the fixes.